6 top personality traits of a successful salesperson

 You want to hire a new salesperson for your team.
 Multiple interviews go by, and the candidates start to blend together.
 Everyone says they’re outgoing, goal-oriented, and driven—obvious traits of a good sales personality.
 So how do you know which candidate to pick for the job?

-The truth is, being a sales rep takes more than just being an extrovert or using the right “key words” in an interview.
+And the truth is, being a sales rep takes more than being the right personality type.
+It's not about just being an extrovert or using the right “key words” in an interview.
 The best salespeople need a balance of personality traits to keep a happy, calm demeanor and find solutions—even when leads are challenging.

 As a manager, it’s your job to understand what makes a good salesperson.
-More importantly, you need to know how to identify those sales personality traits in potential new hires.
+More important, you need to know how to identify those sales personality traits in potential new hires.

 We recently sat down with Sharon Prosser, VP of Worldwide SMB Sales at Zendesk, and Justin Van Kleeck, VP of Global Sales Development at Zendesk.
 We wanted to know:

 - What are the personality traits of top-performing sales reps?

 - How do you assess candidates based on these traits?